SAP/code-pal-for-abap/pages/how-to-configure.md

 * Define if it is applicable in productive codes;
 * Define if it is applicable in test codes.

+Check behaviors:

+* If a profile is assigned to your user, it will execute the checks assigned to it only;
+* If multiple profiles are assigned to your user, it will execute the checks assigned to them only;
+* If have no profile assigned to your user, it will execute all the checks assigned to the variant.

 Profile behaviors:

 * If you unassign a profile from your user, it will not delete it from the database.
 It means, you can reassign it to your user, and all the checks with respective customization will return;

-Check behaviors:

-* If a profile is assigned to your user, it will execute the checks assigned to it only;
-* If multiple profiles are assigned to your user, it will execute the checks assigned to them only;
-* If have no profile assigned to your user, it will execute all the checks assigned to the variant;
+* If you assign the `Y_CHECK_PROFILE_MESSAGE` check to the profile, you will receive an info message every time you execute the global check variant.
+It means, not all the checks from the variant were executed, but so the ones related to the active profile.

 Threshold behaviors: